 Bob Michel refused to write a book about his life and times in the United States House of Representatives.

-Democratic Party, Donald Trump, FEATURED CONTRIBUTORS, Republican Party, Supreme Court balance of power, David Frisk, demonstrations, if not us who, madison, peaceful democracy, protest, protesters, street left, tea party, wisconsin
+1 HEADER Donald Trump, Democratic Party, FEATURED CONTRIBUTORS, Republican Party, Supreme Court balance of power, David Frisk, demonstrations, if not us who, madison, peaceful democracy, protest, protesters, street left, tea party, wisconsin

 An important factor in the political balance of power, and one easily overlooked in our peaceful democracy, is how far each side will go.

 1 HEADER Donald Trump, Election 2016, FEATURED CONTRIBUTORS, Mike Pence, Republican Party chuck schumer, congress, first 100 days, impeachment, julius caesar, mitch micconnell, paul ryan, Robert Reich, sacrificial lamb, sam stephens